 You can’t very well prepare a delicious home-cooked meal in a kitchen with no cabinets, no counters, and no appliances.
 You will be eating out (or on in-on the living room floor, to be exact) a lot during your remodel.
 Don’t kid yourself, be sure to budget for this hefty expense when setting your limit.
 On the plus side, you might be able to still make your own coffee!

 Be ready to do some of the easy work yourself to save money.
 Why hire someone to rip cabinets off the walls or pull tiles off the floor?
 Bring in the professionals after the demolition-after all, breaking stuff is pretty easy.

 You should have an idea of how much of your budget should be allotted to each specific component in your remodel.
 Kitchen remodel costs typically break down in the following way:

 11. Save the extras for later (or do without them altogether).

 Don’t be tempted to veer off your budget during the renovation.
 Remember that little, unnecessary details can always be added later.
 You don’t need crown molding in order to make your kitchen function.
 Marble counter tops might look stunning in the showroom, but the cost is astronomical and the maintenance isn’t ideal.
-Those fancy light strips in hard-to-see corner cabinets?
+Those fancy under shelf lighting in hard-to-see corner cabinets?
 You can always add them later.
 Stick to your budget!

 Kitchen remodels are huge projects that can be quite costly.
 Budgeting your kitchen remodel can be difficult, but sticking to those limits can be even more trying.
 Remember to have alternatives and prioritize your needs.
 Please feel free to contact us to learn more about budgeting for your kitchen remodel.
 Download our Free Ebook: “Remodeling 101” if you need additional help on hiring a contractor & the entire renovation process.